Search the Whole Web to quickly find what you're looking for:

 Where the reaction either fails to materialise or is so small as to be hardly noticeable, the body will eventually produce Latent Heat.
 If the reaction is severe, with great fever, thirst etc, one cannot be sure that the body has successfully rid itself of the toxin that may still produce symptoms from Latent Heat in the future.

-Latent Heat is, in theory, capable of facilitating the development of many modern diseases that are highly debilitating.
+Latent Heat is, in theory, capable of facilitating the development of many highly debilitating diseases.

 Wrong treatment can also be suppressive, in that it appears to clear the symptoms, but at the price of their return later or, subsequently, in some other, supposedly unrelated form.